tqhuy2018/Casper-Perl-sdk/README.md

 The SDK use Perl 5.30.2.
 To run the SDK you need to have Perl 5.8.3 or above installed in your system.

 ## Run and test

+You can run and test the SDK from command line interface or other IDE such as Eclipse.

+To run and test the SDK you will need to install Perl and some Perl libraries.

+### Install Perl

 To run Perl on specific Operating System, please refer to the Perl language main site for how to set up on each Operating System at this address: https://www.perl.org/get.html

 The SDK can be built and tested in different IDEs and from command line.